Poppys Wild Kitchen

 • Remove sections of quartered chayote, peel and and slice into ⅛ inch thick slices.
 As you go, keep hands wet.
 This will prevent sticky residue from accumulating on hands.

-• Place sliced chayote in a deep sauce pan and fill with water to reach top of chayote.
-Bring to a boil and cook about 5 minutes, stirring halfway through.
+• Place 6 cups chayote slices in a deep saucepan and fill with water to reach the top of the chayote.
+Bring to a boil and cook for about 5 minutes, stirring halfway through.
 Let the chayote soften but remain firm enough to have a tender bite.
 Pour chayote in a colander and let drain.

 • Pour chayote in a colander, rinse with cold water and let drain.